Scarves with dyes from nature

 One of the first cities we visited was Loei.
 There we came into contact with Dan who told us about dyeing with natural dyes.

-This first acquaintance made us completely enthusiastic about dyeing with natural dyes.
+This first introduction made us enthusiastic about dyeing with natural dyes.

 How do you make natural dye?